SaherBlueEagle/BlueEagle_jRAT/README.md

 # 💿 Program Owner , By : SaherBlueEagle
 💿 BlueEagle jRAT V1.0 [Windows RAT / Linux RAT / MAC RAT]
 [Windows RAT] [Linux RAT] [MAC RAT]
+# 💿  Ver 1.5 Updated for hacking android , the apk Builder is standlone in zip file provided

-# 💿 Updated for working on MAC issues , For working on MAC : , choose port 8080 , else will exit due to MAC restrictions for ports usage (OS issue)
+# 💿  Ver 1.4 Updated for working on MAC issues , For working on MAC : , choose port 8080 , else will exit due to MAC restrictions for ports usage (OS issue)
 # 💿 For working on Linux : open terminal , then change dir to folder release , then "sudo java -jar SBEjRAT.jar"
 # Next Update Show : https://www.facebook.com/watch/?v=443194090003685